 - Mint – Add 12 mint leaves to the syrup once the sugar has dissolved.
 Cook for 60 seconds and then remove from heat.
 Let steep 30 minutes and then remove leaves before cooling completely.

 - Lavender – Add 1 tablespoon dried lavender blossoms (food-grade) to the sugar and water.
 Cook until sugar dissolves.
 Let steep 30 minutes and then remove flowers before cooling completely.

-- Mojito simple syrup – A classic mojito uses your basic simple syrup, but mint simple syrup or lime-infused simple syrup would be great too!
+- Mojito – A classic mojito uses your basic simple syrup, but mint simple syrup or lime-infused simple syrup would be great too!
 Add lime peel (without pith) to water and sugar.
 Cook until sugar dissolves.
 Let steep 30 minutes and then remove peel before cooling completely.
 You can also stir in some lime juice if you want to boost the flavor even more.

-- Ginger simple syrup – Add peeled chunks of fresh ginger to the syrup once the sugar has dissolved.
+- Ginger – Add peeled chunks of fresh ginger to the syrup once the sugar has dissolved.
 Cook for 60 seconds and then remove from heat.
 Let steep 30 to 60 minutes and then remove ginger before cooling completely.